aidin36/cli-openssl-wrapper/README.md

 SSLStream wrapps a `.Net Socket`, and automatically encrypt messages before writing them to the socket, and decrypt them after reading them from the socket.
 It gives you a clean interface to work with SSL.

 Inside, to make OpenSSL work with .Net Socket, there's a custom BIO.
 BIO is something that OpenSSL can write to and read from it.
-So, I wrote a BIO which can write to and read from .Net Socket, and pass it to OpenSSL. `BIO_mng_socks' files define the BIO, and `ManagedSocketToBIO' is the class that actually wrapps the `.Net Socket`.
+So, I wrote a BIO which can write to and read from .Net Socket, and pass it to OpenSSL. `BIO_mng_socks` files define the BIO, and `ManagedSocketToBIO` is the class that actually wrapps the `.Net Socket`.

 What is supported?
 ------------------